comp-strat/web_scraping/url_scraping/README.md

 After completion of the script, 'raw_output_file' contains the following columns: "SCH_NAME", "ADDRESSES", "NCESSCH", "URL", and "QUERY_RANKING".

 ### Running the URL scraper
-1. Make sure that 'source_file' contains the columns: "SCH_NAME" (school name), "ADDRESSES", and "NCESSCH" (school ID).
+1. Make sure that the corresponding 'source_file' contains the columns: "SCH_NAME" (school name), "ADDRESSES", and "NCESSCH" (school ID).

 2. Replace the filepath strings currently in the variables 'source_file' AND 'raw_output_file' -- i.e. data/[SOME SOURCE FILE].